 'Wanton!'
-I repeated, with feelings of indignation which I could not express,-Wanton!
+I repeated, with feelings of indignation which I could not express .--Wanton!
 What mean you, you degraded young man?
 Call me not wanton, or you may yet feel a woman's revenge!
 You would have me become the wife of Charles Homer, your pot companion, and brother blackleg.
 Wanton, indeed!
-O, how very summate hypocrite you are, and have been.
-Would to Heaven you had never visited the green hills of my girlhood's home?'
+O, how very the green hills of my girlhood's home?'

-While I was thus giving vent to feelings that I once supposed I never could possess.
-Ellen sank upon the floor in a state of insensibility.
-I flew to her assistance and raised her up, when the mother came in. and we carried her from the room.
-I then returned, and again confronted him.
-But alas! the fell spirit of gambling and the deadening effects of alcohol had blunted his moral senses, and changed his nature and disposition.
+While I was thus giving vent to feelings that I once supposed I never could possess, Ellen sank upon the floor in a state, of insensibility.
+I flew to her assistance and raised her up, when the mother came in, and we carried her from the room.
+I then returned, and again confr ated him.
+But alas! the feil spirit of gambling and the deadening effects of alcohol had blunted his moral senses, and changed his nature and disposition.
 He told me to go home and mind my own business.
-His true character was now fully developed; and how changed his look and manner.
+His true character was now fully déveloped .; and how changed his look and manner.